 While you cannot say this trait is breed-specific, it’s known that Cocker Spaniels tend to resource guard more than most other breeds.
 Because a Cockerpoo is half Cocker, it’s not surprising that many Cockerpoos exhibit resource guarding.

-Even though dog resource guarding is a normal tendency, it should not continue.
-There is a real danger if a dog is willing to bite or fight to protect what they perceive is a valuable item.
+Even though cockapoo resource guarding is normal, it should not continue.
+There is a real danger if a dog is willing to bite or fight to protect what they perceive as valuable.
 For example, dog bites against humans or fights between your pets can come from food, toys, and space aggression.

-This scenario can quickly escalate when it involves families with young children or elderly family members, especially when there’s a high degree of unpredictability with the dog’s aggression.
+This resource guarding cockapoo situation can quickly escalate when it involves families with young children or elderly family members, especially when there’s a high degree of unpredictability with cockapoo guarding aggression.

-Dogs never grow out of guarding behviours; the situation only gets worse.
+Dogs never grow out of guarding behaviours; the situation only gets worse.